This article shows some python-novaclient commands.

 the second argument is the name or ID of the image you chose.

-You can include the -rebuild_password
+You can include the -rebuild_password option to set a root

 password, instead of having one randomly generated.